WHY WE LIKE LIKES: CHOOSING MOMENTS OVER MEMORIES

 One of my favorite pictures is of my four nephews and I at the St. Louis zoo.
 They were just little farts at the time.
 The picture isn’t great.
 In fact, one of the boys is licking something unidentifiable.
 Another, only the side of his head is seen because he couldn’t stop looking at the train, and the oldest has the top five inches of his head cut off at the edge of the photo.

-But, oh how I remember that moment.
+But, oh, how I remember that moment.
 That exact moment.
 The exact day.
 It was the last time my beautiful sister-in-law and I went to the zoo with the boys before she was diagnosed with cancer and subsequently passed away.

 What she’s wearing that sunny day is imprinted on my memory.
 The picnic lunch we had just eaten, and the stale Lay’s potato chips we fed to the birds.
-The blister I had on my heel from a new pair of sandals, and the Kamchatka bear we spent an hour watching and giggle about.
+The blister I had on my heel from a new pair of sandals and the Kamchatka bear we spent an hour watching and giggling about.
 The second pair of sunglasses she lost, and the smell of the warm lilacs in the hot Missouri sun.

 The photo isn’t THE THING.
 The sweet and irreplaceable memory is the thing.

 Photos and videos used to be for capturing an experience.
 Capturing a memory.
-Now the act of capturing is the memory itself; the act of making the recording is the event.
+Now, the act of capturing is the memory itself; the act of making the recording is the event.
 It’s cheap, empty, and inconsequential.
 All the while wanting to feel important or alive, or at least have others think we are.

 If we don’t allow ourselves an experience in the moment with our heads and hearts fully engaged, we have no need for the memory.
 There is nothing worth remembering or reminiscing later.
 The event is a non-event from the start.

 When we manufacture photo ops premeditating high likability numbers, we move beyond narcissistic.
-We become our own paparazzi.
-Which is tragic, and…. more than a little sad.
+We become our own paparazzi, which is tragic and…. more than a little sad.

 I understand wanting to be seen and enjoyed.
 Spending time with people we appreciate and who appreciate us is a gift.
-The difficulty is, if we are creating a life of engineered moments, others may fall in love with the façade.
+The difficulty is that if we are creating a life of engineered moments, others may fall in love with the façade.
 Being loved for our Photoshopped façade is the epitome of being alone.

 Spending that memorable day staging perfect photos for approval from others could never have replaced the one ridiculous, off center, PB&J covered, squinty-eyed photo and the bitter sweet memories that go with it.